keyboardDrummer/keyboardDrummer.github.io/_posts/2021-3-21-privatizedEducation.md

 - How can we gradually move to this system?
 -->

-## How do ensure students are educated fairly?
+## How do we ensure students are educated equally?
 It's important that students, after leaving the educational system, are at a similar level of capability.
 Educational equality improves income equality and reduces the need for social welfare.

 When it comes to equality in education, we can consider three different extremes: